marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

 ---
 For <strong> 6+ years</strong>, I have conducted a wide-range of collaborative research projects on human behavior and cognition.
 I am currently a PhD Student at UPenn in the {{< staticref "https://www.schapirolab.org/home" "newtab" >}}Computational Cognitive Neuroscience Lab {{< /staticref >}} where we integrate behavioral studies, neuroimaging, and neural networks to improve our understanding of human learning and memory.

-I love working as a team to identify research questions, to develop innovative and interdiscplinary research methods, and to uncover and share data-driven stories.
+I love working as a team to identify research questions, to develop innovative and interdisciplinary research methods, and to uncover data-driven stories to share with others.
 I am <strong> currently seeking an internship in Summer '23 </strong> where I can continue to grow as a researcher.

   {{< icon name="download" pack="fas" >}} You can find my up-to-date resume {{< staticref "uploads/marlie_tandoc_resume.pdf" "newtab" >}}here!{{< /staticref >}}